ivvv/FFv2/README.md

 The **sparse mode** catalogue table contains the following columns:

-- `frequency` - the measured frequency, in GHz, of features found with SNR > 5 (noting that negative SNR correspond to absorption features)
+- `frequency` - the measured frequency, in GHz, of features found with absolute(SNR) > 5 (noting that negative SNR corresponds to absorption features)
 - `frequencyError` - the error on the measured frequency, also in GHz
 - `SNR` - the SNR measured using the fitted peak and the local noise in the residual spectrum (after the total fitted model has been subtracted)
 - `detector` - which detector the feature was found in (SLWC3 or SSWD4 for sparse-mode observations)